cenviity/jj/docs/config.md

 `fsmonitor.backend = "watchman"`.
 Ensure that you have [installed the Watchman executable on your system](https://facebook.github.io/watchman/docs/install).

-You can configure `jj` to use watchman triggers to automatically create snapshots on filesystem changes by setting `fsmonitor.watchman.register-snapshot-trigger = true`.
+You can configure `jj` to use Watchman triggers to automatically create snapshots on filesystem changes by setting `fsmonitor.watchman.register-snapshot-trigger = true`.